- Initial set-up of the Secretary's desk and storage area for medals & ribbons.

 - ORGANIZE THE PARTICIPANTS AND THEIR MUSIC:

-- You may seat the participants in order by performance as they enter the sanctuary (if you have the Day Sheet(s) already), or wait until after all of the announcements are made.
+- You may seat the participants in order by performance as they enter the sanctuary (if you have the Class Sheet(s) already), or wait until after all of the announcements are made.

-- Call each participant to the front, seating the first participant in order of performance as per the Day Sheet closest to the adjudicator in the front pew on the left-hand side of the room as seen when facing the front and the rest in order of performance as per the Day Sheet next to the previous participant.
+- Call each participant to the front, seating the first participant in order of performance as per the Class Sheet closest to the adjudicator in the front pew on the left-hand side of the room as seen when facing the front and the rest in order of performance as per the Class Sheet next to the previous participant.

 - Ask the participants to open their music books to their chosen music.
 Beginning with the last participant, collect their music books in the open position, each one on top of the last, so that you can deliver them to the adjudicator in order of performance.
 If it is a Concert class (more than one selection) and the music for their selections is in the same book, ensure that the pages are marked for easy access by the adjudicator.

-- If it is a timed class, give the timer to the adjudicator.
+- If it is a timed class, ensure that the adjudicator has a timer.
 Before the performances begin, remind the adjudicator and the participants that overtime performances on competitive timed classes receive adjudication only, no mark and are therefore not eligible for medals or other awards for that class.
 If it is a non-competitive timed class, remind the adjudicator to stop the performance if it runs overtime.

 - Note the special instruction sheet for Quick Study and Sight Reading classes.
 At the conclusion of these classes, be sure to collect all copies of the music and place them aside for shredding.

-- When the adjudicator indicates they are ready, call the first participant and record that time as the start time of the class on the Day Sheet.
+- When the adjudicator indicates they are ready, call the first participant and record that time in your copy of the Festival Programme as the start time of the class on the Class Sheet.
 Note that the adjudicator may choose to call the performers themselves.

 - COMPLETE THE CERTIFICATES AND PREPARE THE MEDALS & RIBBONS:

 - After the conclusion of the final performance for the class, the adjudicator will require a few minutes to complete their adjudication notes.
-Once completed, they will hand you their master Adjudication Sheet which will show the placement of the participants and (in most cases) their marks.
+Once completed, they will hand you the Class Sheet which will show the placement of the participants and (in most cases) their marks.
 Sometimes there may be more than one Second Place or Third Place award, but there should only be one First Place.

-- While the adjudicator delivers their verbal adjudication to the performers, prepare the signed certificates for First, Second and Third Place (as required) per the marks and placement indicated by the adjudicator.
+- While the adjudicator delivers their verbal adjudication to the performers, prepare the signed certificates for First, Second and Third Place (as required) per the marks and placement indicated by the adjudicator on the Class Sheet.
 Use neat, legible printing and be sure to spell the participants' names correctly as these are keepsakes.
 Refer to the sample certificate for format.

 - Gather the appropriate number of participant ribbons.
 Non-medal winners each receive a participant ribbon.
 Non-competitive class participants receive participant ribbons only (no medals given).